Saint Ludmila (oratorio): Background

 The image of Saint Ludmila from a stained glass window at St. Ludmila's Church, Cedar Rapids, Iowa.

 The work was commissioned by the publisher Littleton during Dvořák's first visit to England.
 It was intended for the Leeds Festival, and Dvořák, well acquainted with the English festival tradition, was attracted by the idea.
 He was also impressed by the high standard of English orchestras and choirs, and particularly by their performances of oratorios.
 On the other hand, he was also inspired by his own religiousness; he composed many works to Christian religious texts, as well as Hussite Overture, a "protestant" instrumental work.

 Chronologically Saint Ludmila follows Symphony No. 7 in D Minor (finished in March, 1885), and both works are influenced by the actual historical events of that time.
 The year 1884 was restless for the Czechs; they organized demonstrations and patriotic manifestations of solidarity in the fight for freedom, the Austrian police had forbidden the singing of Czech songs, and the social situation was very tense.
 Dvořák turned to typical Czech and Slavonic themes during this time in order to support the national movement, although he was approached by his German publisher Simrock to depart from patriotic themes and instead create works based on world famous literary works.
 Dvořák, however, refused in one of his letters to Simrock saying, "... an artist also has a country for which he must have firm faith and a fervent heart."
 The work is thus of a national rather than religious character, which is apparent mainly in the choral scenes.

 The first performance was not well received; the work was criticised for its length, its Czech theme and also for its alleged musical dependence on George Frideric Handel, Felix Mendelssohn, Richard Wagner, Joseph Haydn and Ludwig van Beethoven.
 Dvořák later rewrote and reduced several parts of the composition.
 Saint Ludmila was premiered in Prague in 1901, and the first performance with the Czech Philharmonic Orchestra took place on 3 April 1904.
 However, Dvořák was seriously ill and did not attend this performance.

 Saint Ludmila has a long performance tradition on Czech concert stages.
 It was given at the third Prague Spring International Music Festival in 1948, conducted by Rafael Kubelík.
 It was Kubelík's last public performance in his native country for many years.
 In November 1954 the Czech Philharmonic with Karel Šejna performed the work at two concerts in the Smetana Hall of the Municipal House in Prague.
 In 1987 another concert took place, this time with the conductor Václav Neumann.
 The first performance in the 21st century was given in 2004, one hundred years after Dvořák's death, with the Czech Philharmonic and conductor Jiří Bělohlávek.

+January 2026, Grammy-nominated artist Anastasia Vedyakova has been conducting the first performance of the oratorio «Saint Ludmila» in Russia (the oratorio hasn't been performed in Russian Empire, the USSR and Russia previously).